FC UTA Arad: 1945–1965

 In 1954, Flamura Roșie secured its fourth league title under Braun-Bogdan’s guidance.
 The squad featured veterans like Dumitrescu, Mercea, Farmati, Kapás, and Serfözö, as well as players such as Francisc Kiss, Iosif Fuleiter, Radin Dușan, Ladislau Sereș, Toma Jurcă, Ilie Don, Gheorghe Váczi, Iosif Szakács, Nicolae Popa, Ion Manole, and Vichentie Birău.

 In 1955, Pecsovszky returned to the team, and the following two seasons saw Flamura Roșie finish mid-table, ending 5th under the guidance of Francisc Dvorzsák in 1955 and 6th in 1956, with Ioan Reinhardt on the bench.

+On 16 May 1964, an away league match at Știința Timișoara escalated into serious crowd violence after a disallowed equalising goal, leading to a stadium suspension and Timișoara's relegation at season's end.
+The match is regarded as the origin of the West derby rivalry between UTA and the Timișoara clubs.

 1965–1975

 Flavius Domide spent almost his entire career with UTA from 1966 to 1979.

 In the 1970–71, the team took fourth place and participated again in the European Champion Clubs' Cup, eliminating the trophy holder at that time, Feyenoord, after a 1–1 at Rotterdam and 0–0 in Arad.

 UTA Arad, champions of Romania (1969–70).

 In the 1971–72 season the team became vice-champion of Romania and participated in the UEFA Cup, reaching the quarterfinals after overtaking Austria Salzburg (4–1, 1–3), Zagłębie Wałbrzych (1–1, 2–1) and Vitória Setúbal (3–0, 0–1).
 They were eliminated in the quarter-finals by Tottenham Hotspur; the first game was at home where they lost 2–0.
 The second leg at away at White Hart Lane in London was a 1–1 draw, however this was not enough and Arad were knocked out 3–1 on aggregate.